-The Company makes estimates of the collectability of accounts receivable in accordance with Accounting Standards Update (ASU) 2016-13.
+The Company makes estimates of the collectability of accounts receivable in accordance with Accounting Standards Update (ASU) 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
 The Company's estimate of future credit losses is made by management based upon historical bad debts, customer receivable balances, age of customer receivable balances, customers' financial conditions and reasonable forecasted economic trends.
-Despite the Company's efforts to minimize credit risk exposure, customers could be adversely affected if future economic and industry trends, including those related to COVID-19, change in such a manner as to negatively impact their cash flows.
-The full effects of COVID-19 on the Company's customers are highly uncertain and cannot be predicted.
+Despite the Company's efforts to minimize credit risk exposure, customers could be adversely affected if future economic and industry trends change in such a manner as to negatively impact their cash flows.
 As a result, the Company's future collection experience can differ significantly from historical collection trends.
 If the Company's customers experience a negative impact on their cash flows, it could have a material adverse effect on the Company's results of operations and financial condition.